TRADING CRITIQUE LOGO

 The foreign exchange market (forex) is a huge global market with $6.6 trillion traded daily.
 There are around 170 currencies globally, leading to over 28,000 possible pairs, but only a few major ones dominate trading.

-What is forex pairs?
-In forex trading, a currency pair represents the value of one currency against another Each currency pair is made up of a base currency and a quote currency.
+What are forex pairs?
+In forex trading, a currency pair represents the value of one currency against another.
+Each currency pair is made up of a base currency and a quote currency.
 The base currency is the currency you’re buying (left side of the pair), and the quote currency is the currency you’re using to buy the base currency (right side).

 • When you see something like EUR/USD, it shows how much one currency (the euro, in this case) is worth compared to another currency (the U.S. dollar).